-The Archimedes Screw has been used as a pump for centuries, but has only recently been used in reverse as a turbine.
-It's principle of operation is the same as the overshot waterwheel, but the clever shape of the helix allows the turbine to rotate faster than the equivalent waterwheel and with high efficiency of power conversion (over 80%).
-However they are still slow-running machines, which require a multi-stage gearbox to drive a standard generator.
+The Archimedes Screw has been used as a pump for centuries, but in recent decades has also been operated in reverse as a turbine.
+It's principle of operation is the same as the overshot waterwheel, but the clever shape of the helix allows the turbine to rotate faster than the equivalent waterwheel and with a high efficiency of power conversion (over 80%).
+However they are still relatively slow-running machines, which require a multi-stage gearbox to drive a standard generator.